pcornier/Alecs/readme.md

 ## Events

 ### system:added()
-Only gets called once, when the system is added to the world.
+Called when the system is added to the world.
 ```lua
 function playerSystem:added()
   -- a good place for the system to initialize